hideodaikoku/silent-valley/content/blog/02-guiding-light/index.md

 > "well at least i'm getting the hang of this."

-in the distance she saw what looked like a run-down pathway.
+In the distance she saw what looked like a run-down pathway.

 > "must be the right direction"